 Washington Expansion

 NWP is working with Oregon LNG to develop incremental capacity to serve the LNG terminal in Warrenton, Oregon.
 The LNG facility is proposed to be a 1.25 Bcf/d export facility.
-Currently, NWP looking at a 750,000 dths/day expansion that would require installation of 138 miles of 36-inch loop and compression at existing compressor stations.
+Currently, NWP is looking at a 750,000 Dths/day expansion that would require installation of 138 miles of 36-inch loop and compression at existing compressor stations.
 Similar to the N-MAX described above, NWP is still in the development stages and has not finalized the expansion scenarios or developed the rates.
 NWP anticipates holding an Open Season in early 2013, with service expected in 2016.
 We anticipate that along the proposed path there may be an opportunity for Cascade to pick up additional capacity to address our projected shortfalls in the Bellingham area.